soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 });
 {% endhighlight %}

 I define my directive using the _.directive()_ method, and pass in the directive's name 'customButton'.
-When you capitalise a letter in a Directive's name, it's use case is then split via a hyphen in the DOM (as above).
+When you capitalise a letter in a Directive's name, its use case is then split via a hyphen in the DOM (as above).

 A directive simply returns itself via an Object and takes a number of parameters.
 The most important for me to master first are, _restrict_, _replace_, _transclude_, _template_ and _templateUrl_, and of course the _link_ property.
 Let's add those others in: